VoronDesign/VoronUsers/printer_mods/ZZP8202/Pull-out_electrical_store/README.md

 >|Fasteners|M5 T-nut |X8| HNTAJ5-5|
 >|Electronics |60x60x15 Fan |X2||

-*You can use any 10mm thick sheet, epoxy sheet is recommended.
+*You can use any type of sheet, epoxy sheet is recommended.

 ## Donate